zavalab/PlasmoExamples/README.md

 git clone https://github.com/jalving/PlasmoExamples.git
 ```

-Once cloned, navigate to the `PlasmoExamples` folder and begin a Julia REPL session as follows:
+Once cloned, navigate to the `PlasmoExamples` folder and begin a Julia REPL session.
+The necessary Julia dependencies can then be downloaded as follows:

 ```
 $ julia